TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 ]

 === Addressing the "Not Quite"...
 The title of @nqit is *(Not Quite) Inductive Types (as a Programmer)*.
-Turns out that while we have been discussing inductive types this entire section of the chapter, because of the way haskell works, all of the types that we have defined like :
+Turns out that while we have been discussing inductive types this entire section of the chapter, because of the way Haskell works, all of the types that we have defined like :
 - `Nat`
 - `Expr`
 - `Tree`